LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization

 \section{Abstract}

 Reinforcement Learning (RL) has achieved remarkable success in solving complex sequential decision-making problems.
 However, its application to safety-critical physical systems remains constrained by the lack of stability guarantees.
 Standard RL algorithms prioritize reward maximization, often yielding policies that may induce oscillations or unbounded state divergence.
-There has significant work in incorporating Lyapunov-based stability guarantees in RL algorithms with key challenges being selecting a candidate Lyapunov function, computational complexity by using excessive function approximators and conservative policies by incorporating stability criterion in the learning process.
-In this work we propose a novel Lyapunov-constrained Soft Actor-Critic (LC-SAC) algorithm using Koopman operator theory.
-We propose use of extended dynamic mode decomposition (EDMD) to produce a linear approximation of the system and use this approximation to derive a closed form solution for candidate Lyapunov function.
-This derived Lyapunov function is incorporated in the SAC algorithm to further provide guarantees for a policy that stabilizes the nonlinear system.
-The results are evaluated trajectory tracking of a 2D Quadrotor environment based on safe-control-gym.
-The proposed algorithm shows training convergence and decaying violations for Lyapunov stability criterion compared to baseline vanilla SAC algorithm.
+In this work we propose a Lyapunov-Constrained Soft Actor-Critic (LC-SAC) algorithm using Koopman operator theory.
+We learn a linear lifted surrogate of the error dynamics via Extended Dynamic Mode Decomposition (EDMD) and solve the Discrete Algebraic Riccati Equation (DARE) to obtain a closed-form quadratic candidate Control Lyapunov Function (CLF).
+This CLF is incorporated into the SAC actor update as a Lagrangian penalty that aggregates the worst-case tail of violations via a Conditional Value-at-Risk (CVaR) objective, concentrating constraint pressure on rare but severe instability events.
+We further introduce three structural EDMD refinements spectral-radius normalization of the lifted $A$-matrix prior to the DARE solve, a physically meaningful LQR state cost, and a value-bias anchor enforcing $V(0){=}0$ that make the closed-form CLF well-posed for higher-dimensional lifted models such as the cartpole and 3D quadrotor.

+We validate the approach across six benchmark tasks spanning stabilization and trajectory tracking for 2D and 3D quadrotors and a cartpole system using the \texttt{safe-control-gym} suite, and conduct an ablation study against vanilla SAC, a mean-aggregated Lyapunov variant (LC-SAC-Mean), and a potential-based Lyapunov reward-shaping baseline (Lyap-RS-SAC).
+Across all tasks the constrained policies achieve monotonically decaying surrogate Lyapunov violations.
+On stabilization tasks the constrained variants improve or match vanilla SAC while dramatically reducing trial-to-trial variance, demonstrating reliable, repeatable training.
+On aggressive tracking tasks the stability constraint incurs a modest return cost in exchange for substantially reduced variance a favorable stability performance trade-off.
+The ablation study shows that a hard Lagrangian constraint is essential, replacing it with reward shaping (Lyap-RS-SAC) destabilizes learning and collapses return on quadrotor tasks.
 GitHub Repository: \href{https://github.com/DhruvKushwaha/LC-SAC-Quadrotor-Trajectory-Tracking}{LC-SAC-Quadrotor-Trajectory-Tracking}.